dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

- 3. a.
-No bidding developers were found in the system
+ 3. No bidding developers were found in the system
     a.
-1.1.
 The posted deadline has passed
-    a.
-1.2.
-Redirect client to the project removed and $10 fees charged information page
+        +  Redirect client to the project removed and $10 fees charged information page
-    a.
-2.1.
+    b.
 The posted deadline has not passed
+        +  Prompt client with message that no bids placed for this system
+ 4. Client clicked on the bidding developer of non-lowest price
     a.
-2.2.
-Prompt client with message that no bids placed for this system
- 4. a.
-Client clicked on the bidding developer of non-lowest price
+Prompt a justification text-field for client requesting the reason
+ 5. Client does not have enough amount in their account
     a.
-1. Prompt a justification text-field for client requesting the reason
+Send wraning message to the client and prompt them to add money

 ##2.7 Add Money to the Total Deposit